symfony/symfony-docs/service_container.rst

         $this->container->get(MessageGenerator::class);
     }

-Usually, this is ok: there are better ways to access a service.
+Usually, this is OK: there are better ways to access a service.
 But, if you *do* need to make your service public, just override this setting:

 .. configuration-block::